Events in Milan

 Enjoy an evening of spa treatments and pampering followed by a traditional Italian ‘aperitivo,’ or light snacks with a drink, on this spa evening in Milan.
 Relax in QC ...

-Afternoon Food Tour with Beer Tasting in Milan
+Evening Food Tour with Wine Tasting in Milan

 Duration: 3 hours

 Are you in search of the ultimate culinary Italian experience in Milan?
-This Afternoon Milan Food Tour with Beer or Wine Tasting is exactly what you need if you want to discover ...
+This Even Milan Food Tour with Wine Tasting is exactly what you need if you want to discover Italian food ...